A Trichotomy for Regular Trail Queries: The Trichotomy

 \subsection{Languages in \texorpdfstring{\ttract}{Ttract}}

-We now sketch the proof of Theorem~\ref{theo:trichotomy}(\ref{theo:trichotomy-ttract}).
-We note that we define several concepts (trail summary, local edge domains, admissible trails) that have a natural counterpart for simple paths in Bagan et al.'s proof of the trichotomy for simple paths \cite[Theorem 2]{BaganBG-pods13}.
+We now sketch the proof of Theorem~\ref{theo:trichotomy}\ref{theo:trichotomy-ttract}.
+We note that we define several concepts (trail summary, local edge domains, admissible trails) that have a natural counterpart for simple paths in Bagan et al.'s proof of the trichotomy for simple paths~\cite{BaganBG-jcss20}.
 However, the underlying proofs of the technical lemmas are quite different.
-For instance, strongly connected components of languages in \ctract behave similarly to $A^*$ for some $A \subseteq \Sigma$, while components of languages in \ttract are significantly more complex.
-Indeed, the trichotomy for trails leads to a strictly larger class of tractable languages.
+For instance, \components of languages in \ctract behave similarly to $A^*$ for some $A \subseteq \Sigma$, while \components of languages in \ttract are significantly more complex.
+Furthermore, the trichotomy for trails leads to a strictly larger class of tractable languages.